 The Freedom Programme takes place on Thursday mornings between 10.00am and 11.30am at a venue in High Wycombe.
 It is facilitated by two Wycombe Women’s Aid workers.
 For more information please contact Denise on 07890 456907.
-The group that is currently running started on 7th September and will end on 30th November.
+The next group is starting on 18th January 2018 and will finish on 29th March 2018.

 Wycombe Women’s Aid also facilitates a Freedom Programme on Friday mornings between 10.00am and 11.30am at a venue in Chesham, For more information please contact Anna (IDVA/Outreach worker) on 07483 993098.
-The group that is currently running started on 8th September and will end on 1st December.
+The next group is starting in January 2018.

 Referrals will be accepted from individuals and statutory or voluntary agencies.
 Wycombe Women’s Aid will always speak with a woman directly before she attends the Freedom Programme for the first time.